cfagiani/visualAlarm/README.md

 * API to add additional events
 * Return timezone in Rest API so UI can render times in local timezone
 * Pin Status API
-* Refactor code so there is a more logical way to access the 'engine' from the rest interface